Quantum Low-Density Parity-Check Codes: Geometrical constructions

 \subsubsection{Hyperbolic Surface Codes}

-Two-dimensional hyperbolic codes are the closest relatives of the toric code.
+Hyperbolic surface codes are the closest relatives of the toric code.
 They are defined in exactly the same way as the toric code, except that the tessellations are derived from hyperbolic geometry.

 If we consider a closed surface with a hyperbolic metric then the Gau\ss --Bonnet--Chern theorem~\cite{nakahara2003geometry} mentioned above can be used to derive an exact formula for the number of encoded logical qubits.
 In particular, for regular tessellations based on regular polygons with~$r$ sides and~$s$ polygons meeting at each edge one can show that the number of logical qubits is given by $k = (1-2/r-2/s)\, n + 2$.
 Note that the stabilizer check weight is~$r$ for $Z$-checks and~$s$ for $X$-checks, so that there is a trade-off between check-weight and encoding rate.
 Hyperbolic surface codes exist with check-weights five and four for $X$-checks and $Z$-checks or vice versa~\cite{breuckmann2016constructions,breuckmann2017hyperbolic}.
 Hyperbolic surface codes and their properties were discussed in~\cite{kim2007quantum,zemor2009cayley,delfosse2013tradeoffs}.
-A general construction as well as a planar version were introduced in~\cite{breuckmann2016constructions}.
+A general construction as well as a planar version were introduced in~\cite{breuckmann2016constructions}. {\change In~\cite{delfosse2012upper} the authors utilize hyperbolic surface codes to obtain results in percolation theory.}

 The distance of hyperbolic surface codes is logarithmic which suffices to prove that a threshold under minimum-weight decoding exists~\cite{kovalev2013fault}.
 Many decoders that apply to the surface code can be used directly for hyperbolic surface codes, such as minimum-weight perfect matching~\cite{breuckmann2016constructions} and the union-find decoder~\cite{delfosse2017almost}.
 However, this means that error suppression on the logical qubits for physical error rates below the threshold scales only polynomially with the system size.
 Nevertheless, numerical simulations show that hyperbolic surface codes offer a reduction of physical qubits in the phenomenological noise model~\cite{breuckmann2016constructions,breuckmann2017hyperbolic} and gate-based noise model~\cite{higgott2020subsystem}.
 Based on the symmetry of hyperbolic surface codes it is possible to find optimal measurement schedules of the check operators~\cite{higgott2020subsystem} and they are currently the only finite-rate quantum codes for which such schedules are known.